vizdotlife/vizdotlife.github.io/_pages/announcements.md

 permalink: /announcements/
 image: '/images/banner_new_collection.jpg'
 ---
 This is a generative art collection created using AI with Midjourney.
-That being said I still spent a great deal of time crafting countless prompts, itetions, and curation.
+That being said I still spent a great deal of time crafting countless prompts, iterations, and curation.

 ## How much?
 75 ADA per piece